 “If there is a risk of not being able to establish cover after harvest, then all aspects of maize production need to be assessed before starting,” says Mr Lowe.
 “That includes whether the ground is suitable for maize at all, as well as variety choice.”

 But undersowing maize, usually with grass, does provide a high level of assurance that you will have some winter cover following harvest.

-There are typically for how to establish the undersown crop – either plant it at the same time as the maize or around 4-6 weeks after maize drilling.
+There are typically two options for how to establish the undersown crop – either plant it at the same time as the maize or around 4-6 weeks after maize drilling.

 Planting at the same time as maize requires a specialist drill that can drill both maize and grass simultaneously.

 The advantage is a reliable one-pass method for establishing the grass early, plus precise seed placement between the rows minimising competition with the maize crop.

 “Competition can still be a problem if grass establishes quickly, but the biggest challenge is weed control post-drilling as herbicides are likely to remove the cover,” says Mr Lowe.